This week in Campus Ministry

 - College Catholics Mass with Music on Wednesdays, 8pm – 9pm.
 A student-focused Mass with music.

-- Winter Quarter Mass Offerings: As updated regulations are issued by the Santa Clara County Health Department, further information about our mass offerings in the Winter Quarter will be posted on the Mission Church website.
+- Spring Quarter Mass Offerings: As updated regulations are issued by the Santa Clara County Health Department, further information about mass offerings for the Spring Quarter will be posted on the Mission Church website.

 Welcome to Campus Ministry!